jmatoga/HealthGuardian/README.md

 *  `Resources`: the folder to maintain layout and view of application

-   - `com.healthguardian`: the folder to maintain layout of scenes in fxml type
+   - `ScenesLayout`: the folder to maintain layout of scenes in fxml type

-   - `photos`: the folder to maintain photos/backgrounds
+   - `Images`: the folder to maintain photos/backgrounds

 Meanwhile, the compiled output files will be generated in the `bin` folder by default.

 ## Starting Server
-Firstly you have to run a server app.
+Firstly you have to run a `Server` class.

 ## Starting Client
 Client will only work if server is started.
-To start client you have to run `start` class
+To start client you have to run `Client` class

 ## Dependency Management